Who should consider the Five-Year Doctor of Medicine Degree Program?

 - Ability to determine early in your studies if medicine is the right choice for you

-Applicants should complete the online application and include their school transcripts for review by the Assistant Director of Admissions for the 5-Year combined program.
+Applicants should complete the online application and include their school transcripts for review by the Admissions Committee for the 5-Year combined program.

-Students with Non-English transcripts may be asked to have their credentials evaluated by World Education Services (WES), an accredited member of the National Association of Credential Evaluation Services.
+Students with Non-English transcripts must have their credentials evaluated by World Education Services (WES), an accredited member of the National Association of Credential Evaluation Services.
 Once your academic credentials have been received, a decision on your application for admission can be made.
-Accepted applicants whose previous academic work is determined to be equivalent to courses in the Pre-Medical curriculum will be granted credit for those courses and exempted from taking courses that cover topics and disciplines the student has mastered.
+Accepted applicants whose previous academic work is determined to be equivalent to courses in the Pre-Medical curriculum may be granted credit for those courses and exempted from taking courses that cover topics and disciplines the student has mastered.
+After acceptance into the program, applicants may petition for course exemption by supplying the syllabus for all courses for which credit is requested.

 Applicants for admission to the 5-year combined program may apply to start in January, May or September of any given year.
 Each term is approximately 15 weeks in length.